 Process of Installing Fiberglass Insulation

-Fiberglass can be installed in various areas around the home.
+Fiberglass can be installed in the attic, crawl space, rim joist, and open walls.
 It is commonly found in blanket form, called batts, but it is also available in bags containing standard pre-cut lengths and widths.

 Fiberglass Batts are typically stapled into place.
 Most batts are manufactured with a paper or foil backing that faces the direction of warmth.

 Bags of Fiberglass that comes as a loose fill can be blown into attics, walls, and floor cavities.